helins/fdat.cljc/README.md

 qualified, it is resolved by either namespacing it to `'clojure.core` if it is indeed part of the standard library, or the current namespace otherwise.
 This behavior matches what is allowed by Clojurescript.
-This means that calling functions from other namespaces should always be qualified (it if good practise anyway).
+This means that calling functions from other namespaces should always be qualified (it is good practise anyway).

 A key can be provided explicitely.
 It must be namespaced.